-I (sort of) watched the Apple Event today and thought I'd do a short writeup of what I thought and saw.
+I watched the Apple Event today and thought I'd do a short write up of what I thought and saw.
 There wasn't anything surprising from today's event.
 We all knew the iPhone would be refreshed and that Apple would be announcing wearables.
 It would have been surprising it they hadn't announced any wearables, actually.

 Unfortunately for Apple, and their viewers, this was probably the worst live stream in their history.
 I attempted watching via the Apple Events channel on the AppleTV.
 It started with constant dropped connection.
 When it would finally work, they were playing the audio of a Chinese translation on top of the main speaker so you had two competing voices going on at once.